-Michael Kors unveils Access line of smartwatches, new hybrid watches
+Michael Kors’ next-generation smartwatches are now available for purchase

 It’s also one of the only similarities between the Sofie and Grayson.

-The Sofie’s “sleek” and “feminine,” with a thin, lightweight case body, pavé, and full round display that comes in eight different color combinations.
+The Sofie is described as “sleek” and “feminine,” with a thin, lightweight case body, pavé, and full round display that comes in eight different color combinations.

 Michael Kors describes the Grayson, in contrast, as a “luxury” watch with “sporty looks.”
 To that end, it sports a full-round dial with a rotating crown button that scrolls Android Wear’s lists and menus, and comes in four colors: Gold tone, stainless steel, and blue and black.

-Note: Update: Michael Kors Access Sofie and Access Grayson smartwatches are available for purchase, with the Access app included.